Crystalyne Curley

-Crystalyne Curley is an American politician serving as the 11th speaker of the Navajo Nation Council since 2023.
+Crystalyne Curley (born December 26, 1985) is an American politician serving as the 11th speaker of the Navajo Nation Council since 2023.
 She is the first woman to hold the position.
+Curley is currently one of two candidates in the 2026 Navajo Nation presidential election.
 Curley was Miss Navajo from 2011 to 2012.

 Life

 Curley is from Fish Point, Arizona.
 She is Tsénjíkiní and born for Tó’aheedlíinii.
 Her maternal grandfather is Kinyaa’áanii, and her paternal grandfather is Dził T’aadi Kinyaa’áanii.
 Curley graduated with two bachelor's degrees from the Arizona State University.
-She earned a master's in health administration from the University of New Mexico.
+She earned a master's in public administration from the University of New Mexico.

 Curley was Miss Navajo from 2011 to 2012.
+She is a fluent speaker of Navajo.

+Political career

-She ran for the Navajo Nation Council Delegate position in 2022.
-Crystalyne Curley is currently working in the Navajo Nation Speaker's Office.
-She later served as the senior public information officer for Navajo Nation President, Jonathan Nez.
+Curley ran for the Navajo Nation Council Delegate position in 2022.
+She is currently working in the Navajo Nation Speaker's Office.
+She later served as the senior public information officer for Navajo president Jonathan Nez.

 On November 8, 2022, Curley was elected delegate after defeating incumbent Kee Allen Begay.
 She is the first woman to represent the Tselani/Cottonwood, Nazlini, Blue Gap/Tachee, Low Mountain, and Many Farms communities on the Navajo Nation Council.
 In January 2023, the council elected Curley as its speaker, making her the first woman to hold the position and the first fluent Navajo speaker in the role since Johnny Naize's resignation in 2014.

+During the tenure of Navajo president Buu Nygren, Curley was a frequent critic of his administration.
+In 2025, Curley introduced legislation to remove him and vice president Richelle Montoya from office on the grounds of financial impropriety and other misdeeds, which Nygren denied.

+On April 24, 2026, Curley announced her candidacy for the 2026 Navajo Nation presidential election.
+She was one of 16 candidates competing in the primary, along with Nygren and former Navajo vice presidents Frank Dayish and Myron Lizer.
+Curley came in second in the primary behind attorney Justin Jones, advancing to the general election.
+If elected, Curley would be the first female Navajo president.